matthewjwoodruff/hyppy/README.md

 Assumes minimization.

-Takes forever to run.
+Takes forever to run, even if you use PyPy.

-Has no command-line options.

 Has not been validated.